CauseIam1/MyXRPL/README.md

 Progress can be tracked by visiting… myxrpl.x
 I update this site with my latest working file, about once a week to see how it looks on my cell.
-This site is being created for the personal use of causeiam.x with no affilation.
+This site is being created for the personal, family and friend use with no affilation.